JOURNEY TO THE MIDNIGHT SUN

 “You stay out of this!”
 Laureal warned.

-Emma came next and, looking into the riff, let out a sigh, “Well, at least now I know we're not on the path.”
+Emma came next and, looking into the rift, let out a sigh, “Well, at least now I know we’re not on the path.”
 And looking up and down the way, “Problem is, I have no idea if the crossing is a stone’s throw that way or five stone throws that way.”

 “I concur.
 I will do the scouting.”